Vistula delta Mennonites: Further emigration

 In 1772, the Vistula delta and the Danzig suburbs became part of the Kingdom of Prussia after the First Partition of Poland, the city itself after the Second Partition in 1793, at that time 577 Mennonites lived within the city.

-In 1772, 12 032 Mennonites lived in the now Prussian territory.
+In 1772, 12,032 Mennonites lived in the now-Prussian territory.
 Though their faith was tolerated, the Mennonites became subject to special laws and extra taxes.
-Only men who had served in the Prussian Army were allowed to purchase land tenure, conscientious objectors were subject to special charges.
+Only men who had served in the Prussian Army were allowed to purchase land tenure; conscientious objectors were subject to special charges.
 These regulations led to a large number of young Mennonites without economic prospects.

 In 1786, Georg von Trappe, a colonization agent of the Russian government, sought to recruit settlers for the regions recently conquered from the Ottoman Empire.
 In the following decades, about 6000 Mennonites, most of them from the delta settlements, left for Russia, forming the roots of the Russian Mennonites.
-The first Mennonite settlement in Russia, Chortitza Colony, was founded by these emigrees in 1789.
+The first Mennonite settlement in Russia, Chortitza Colony, was founded by these emigres in 1789.

 The Mennonites who remained in the Vistula delta assimilated more and more.
 In the War of the Sixth Coalition, some young Mennonites were prepared to join the forces against Napoleon.
 In the Spring of Nations of 1848, Mennonites joined the armed municipal militia (Bürgerwehr), which included the right to bear arms.
-When, after the foundation of the North German Confederation, a general conscription was invented, the Danzig community managed to receive the exceptional permission to serve only in non-combat troops; however, a group of Mennonites emigrated to North America to avoid all kind of military service.
+When, after the foundation of the North German Confederation, general conscription was invented, the Danzig community managed to receive exceptional permission to serve only in non-combat troops; however, a group of Mennonites emigrated to North America to avoid all kind of military service.

 At the end of World War II, about 1000 Mennonites lived in Danzig.
 Along with the rest of the German-speaking population, Mennonites were expelled after World War II to remaining parts of Germany, many of them moving on to North and South America (including Uruguay).
 The low German Plautdietsch language remains a vital link of the Mennonite communities in North and South America.